rbcatong/Makeup-Reviews/README.md

 # README

 This is an application in which you can add makeup products and review them among users!
 You may create an account or log in via Facebook.
+This allows you and other users to form a community in which you can login and post about the products that you rave or don't rave about.
 Enjoy!

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...